LoganTHarvell/LoganTHarvell.github.io/_posts/2020-06-16-rendering-abstraction-dev-diary-4.md

 ## Rendering API Interface

-With the integration of the rendering framework from the [examples](https://bitbucket.org/pvarcholik/real-time-3d-rendering-with-directx-and-hlsl/src/master/) created by Dr. Paul Varcholik for his book *Real Time 3D Rendering with DirectX and HLSL*, I reached the point where the initial implmentation of rendering abstraction was needed to prevent dependencies on DirectX in the API agnostic engine code.
+With the integration of the rendering framework from the [examples](https://bitbucket.org/pvarcholik/real-time-3d-rendering-with-directx-and-hlsl/src/master/) created by Dr. Paul Varcholik for his book *Real Time 3D Rendering with DirectX and HLSL*, I reached the point where the initial implmentation of the rendering abstraction layer was needed to prevent dependencies on DirectX in API agnostic engine code.

 As the initial implementation, I created the `RenderingManager` class as an interface that declares structs and pure virtual method prototypes for wrapping rendering API data types and functionality respectively.

 Then I created `RenderingManager_DirectX11`, as a derived class from `RenderingManager` that implements the structs and pure virtual methods using DirectX11 data types and functions.
-This derived class is then only defined with the corresponding preproccessor defintion, preventing the need for DirectX11 support in programs that cannot or do not wish to include it.
+This derived class is then defined alongside a corresponding preprocessor definition, preventing the need for DirectX11 support in programs that cannot, or do not, wish to include it.

-In practice, this allowed for the `World` class to maintain a reference to the current `RenderingManager` instance.
-This can then be passed within the `WorldState` instance down through the `Entity` hierarchy, enabling components to access the rendering interface without dependencies on DirectX11.
+In practice, this allows for the `World` class to maintain a reference to the current `RenderingManager` instance.
+This reference can then be passed within the `WorldState` down the `Entity` hierarchy, enabling components to access the rendering interface without dependencies on DirectX.

 ![Rendering Manager](/assets/images/RenderingManager.png)
 <figcaption class="caption">Rendering Manager design.</figcaption>